bengtmartensson/AGirs/README.md

 (however, "__Third__" therein does not appear to be valid with current software.)

 ## Hardware configuration
+I have written a [fairly detailed description](http://www.harctoolbox.org/arduino_nano.html) of using an Arduino Nano (clone) by soldering suitable components to the PCB.
+This is a small handy gadget at the size of a (large) stamp and the price of a (small) pizza, perfect for using with IrScrutinizer and Lirc.

 The hardware configuration is determined by including a suitable header file.
 It describes the attach sensor(s) and the pins they are connected to.
 To allow soldering sensors directly to the